About VTF: History

 Vermont Festivals presents 5-6 shows annually at the 220 year old Rockingham Meeting House.
 The Rockingham Meeting House is a National Historic Landmark built between 1787 and 1801 and features wooden 'pig-pen' pews, no electricity and superb acoustics.
 Seating capacity is a comfortable 300.
 The Rockingham Meeting House is located on Meeting House Road, just off VT Rte.
 103, a half-mile west of Interstate 91 Exit 6S and one mile west of Interstate 91 Exit 6N.

-Vermont Festivals founder, Ray Massucco, not only played percussion in the former sunken orchestra pit, but graduated high school on that very stage.
+Vermont Festivals founder Ray Massucco not only played percussion in the Opera House's former sunken orchestra pit, but graduated high school on that venue's stage.
 His family is currently offering a cash reward to anyone who can cut off his ponytail.